yguan/all-notes/README.md

-# All Notes Chrome App
+# Plain Note Chrome App

 This repository contains the source code of a Chrome App that allows you to manage your notes.
 You can download the [Chrome App](https://chrome.google.com/webstore/detail/flex-note/acndffknklaklnnpjmdbfknnohmikcje) from the Chrome Web Store.